WHAT HAPPENS IF...?

 If you would like more information, please visit the MoneyHelper website here (you will be directed to an external site).

-If you are invested with Legal & General, there’s an investment guide and online portal where you can manage your account.
+If you are invested with Legal & General (L&G), please read the L&G investment guide.
+This includes a link to their online portal where you can manage your account.

 LIBRARY